JarnoBoks/hyperion-openhab-bridge/README.md

    file;
 5. Run `OH_TOKEN=your_token12341234123432 node .`

-   \

 To setup the systemd unit to make this run in the background:

-1. Copy the `hyperion-oh-bridge.service` file in this repo to `/etc/systemd/system/oh-bridge.service`
+1. Copy the `hyperion-oh-bridge.service` file in this repo to `/etc/systemd/system/oh-bridge.service`, and update this file to your needs
-2. Adjust the path in `ExecStart` part and the environment variables in the `Environment` part of the `/etc/systemd/system/oh-bridge.service` file;
+2. Adjust the username in the `Service` part if necessary.
+3. Adjust the `API_TOKEN` and `OPENHAB_URL` in the `Environment` part of the `/etc/systemd/system/oh-bridge.service` file.
+4. Output you node version with `sudo -u [username-in-step-2] node -v` and update the version number in the `Environment` part of the `/etc/systemd/system/oh-bridge.service` file.
+5. If you use a local Certificate Authority for the SSL certificate on openHAB, add the root ca certificate to the `Environment` part, otherwise delete the line starting with `NODE_EXTRA_CA_CERTS=` in the `/etc/systemd/system/oh-bridge.service` file.
-3. Run `systemctl daemon-reload && systemctl enable --now oh-bridge`
+6. Run `systemctl daemon-reload && systemctl enable --now oh-bridge`